 After the completion of her post-graduate studies and since her return in Greece, Dr. Prodromidi has worked both as a research scientist and an educator.
 To her, teaching means inspiration, creativity, and even challenge to pass on knowledge and ethos to every student.
 Her teaching experience ranges from middle school students through university students.
 Recently, she co-authored the book entitled "Revolutionizing K-12 Blended Learning through the i2Flex Classroom Model" contributing to this novel pedagogical approach introduced by ACS Athens.

-Ms. Rocha earned a Bachelor of Arts in International Relations with a minor each in French and Spanish from Chatham College, Pittsburgh, P.A. and an Master of Arts in Education with a special emphasis on Foreign Language Instruction from The College of Notre Dame of Maryland.
+Mrs. Rocha earned a Bachelor of Arts in International Relations with a minor each in French and Spanish from Chatham College, Pittsburgh, P.A. and a Master of Arts in Education with a special emphasis on Foreign Language Instruction from The College of Notre Dame of Maryland.

-She has also participated in post graduate studies at American University, Johns Hopkins University and the University of Maryland in the fields of cultural anthropology and linguistics.
+She has also participated in post graduate studies at American University, Johns Hopkins University and the University of Maryland in the fields of cultural anthropology and linguistics and is currently a PhD candidate in the department of Applied Linguistics at the Hellenic American University.

-Ms. Rocha has taught both French and Spanish, all levels, including, AP, IB and immersion levels for Baltimore County Schools prior to joining the ACS Athens faculty in 2007.
-In addition, Ms. Rocha has taught several Continuing Education courses in both French and Spanish and ESOL for the Community Colleges of Baltimore County.
+Mrs. Rocha has taught both French and Spanish, all levels, including, AP, IB and immersion levels for Baltimore County Schools prior to joining the ACS Athens facultty.

 Ms. Rocha has served as Department Chair and has been involved in curriculum development and writing within the Baltimore County School System.
 She currently teaches Spanish for both the Middle School and the Academy students.
-She has also led her students on trips abroad, and looks forward to such opportunities with the students of ACS Athens.
+She has also led her students on trips abroad on cultural immersion trips.

 Ms. Labrini Rontogiannis was born and raised in Montreal, Canada and moved to Athens in 2004.
 She earned a Bachelor of Science in Cell Biology at McGill University and a Bachelor of Education, specialization in Science and English Literature, also from McGill.
 Ms. Rontogiannis has also received a M.Ed. specializing in Educational Technology through an online program at the University of Calgary.